marticongost/cocktail/cocktail/doc/source/events.rst

 But this is rather verbose, and moves logic that should belong to the class outside of its definition.

-To solve this issues, the module supplies an `EventHub` metaclass and an `event_handler` decorator.
-Any class that uses this metaclass will automatically register any of its methods marked with the `event_handler` decorator as class level event callbacks.
+To solve this issues, the module provides an `event_handler` decorator.
+Any method decorated by it will be automatically registered as a class level callback for an event.
 A naming convention is used to match the methods with their target event: method names must consist of the *handle_* prefix, followed by the name of the event that the callback should be registered to.

 This is how the last example would look like using this alternative form::

-    class BaseClass(object):
+    class BaseClass:
-        __metaclass__ = EventHub
         base_event = Event()

     class DerivedClass(BaseClass):

         @event_handler
-        def handle_base_event(cls, e):
+        def handle_base_event(e):
             pass

 .. _triggering: